 Interior of Sushi Kyotatsu

-The interior of the restaurant was simple, casual, and comfortable with warm wooden paneling and lots of natural light.
+The restaurant’s interior was simple, casual, and comfortable, with warm wooden paneling and natural light.
 The decor was comparable to any sushi restaurant you might find in Tokyo.

 On the right was a small sushi bar tended by a small team of busy sushi chefs.
-These chefs were working quickly and meticulously at slicing and plating fresh seafood.
+These chefs worked quickly and meticulously, slicing and plating fresh seafood.

-Around the corner to the left was a small dining area with a few tables along with a row of seats lined up against a large window which faced out towards the airport tarmac.
+Around the corner to the left was a small dining area with a few tables and a row of seats lined up against a large window that faced out towards the airport tarmac.

-Each time I visit, I try to sit at one the seats near the window.
-I just love being able to watch planes moving around the airport, especially while having a cold beer and eating delicious sushi.
+I try to sit in the seats near the window each time I visit.
+I just love watching planes move around the airport, especially while having a cold beer and eating delicious sushi.

 Nigiri Miyako

-The exact sushi lineup used in the Nigiri Miyako varies day to day depending on which fish is available and what is in season.
-All fish arrives fresh, directly from Tsukiji Fish Market, the biggest fish and seafood market in the world.
-If you have some time to visit Tokyo, be sure to stop by this must visit sight.
+The exact sushi lineup used in the Nigiri Miyako varies daily depending on which fish is available and what is in season.
+All seafood arrives fresh directly from Tsukiji Fish Market, the world’s biggest fish and seafood market.
+If you have some time to visit Tokyo, be sure to stop by this must-see sight.

 On my visit, my set included tuna belly (toro), sweet shrimp (amaebi), salmon roe (ikura gunkan), eel (unagi), omlette (tamagoyaki), and more.

 You might not know the term nigiri, but you probably already know what it is if you eat sushi.
-Nigiri is simply hand formed sushi where a cut of raw fish is draped over vinegared rice.
-Most people are more familiar with makizushi, or rolled sushi which is extremely popular outside of Japan including America.
+Nigiri is hand-formed sushi with a cut of raw fish placed over vinegared rice.
+Most people are more familiar with makizushi, or rolled sushi, which is extremely popular outside of Japan, including America.

-Each piece of nigiri was meticulously hand crafted by a well trained sushi chef.
-First, the rice was molded into a perfect oblong shape.
-Then a touch of wasabi was applied to the top of the rice.
-Finally, a piece of fresh raw fish was draped on top.
+A well-trained sushi chef meticulously hand-crafted each piece of nigiri.
+First, the chef molded the rice into a perfect oblong shape.
+Then, he added a touch of wasabi to the top of the rice.
+Finally, he placed a piece of fresh raw fish on top.

-Each piece was indescribably fresh and delicious, not surprising since the seafood was purchased from the fish market earlier in the day.
+Each piece was indescribably fresh and delicious, unsurprising since the seafood came fresh from the fish market earlier in the day.

 I ate each piece ever so slowly, being sure to savor each flavor and texture of every single heavenly bite.

-It might sound surprising, but in Japan, rice is just as important as the fish.
+It might sound surprising, but rice is just as important as the fish.
 Cooking rice is an art form that takes many years to perfect.

-The rice prepared at Sushi Kyotatsu was magnificent.
-Each grain was cooked well and kept slightly warm.
-Thanks to the addition of rice vinegar, the rice took on a different shade of white and also gave it an extra dimension of flavor.
+The slightly warm rice was perfect.
+Thanks to adding rice vinegar, the rice took on a different shade of white while giving it an extra dimension of flavor.

-Each piece had just the right amount of wasabi.
-The wasabi, much higher in quality than what you would expect, added a perfect kick of heat to each bite.
+Each piece had the right amount of wasabi.
+The wasabi, much higher quality than expected, added a perfect kick of heat to each bite.

-Instead of trying to review each and every piece of nigiri I tried, I will describe which pieces stood out:
+Instead of trying to review every piece of nigiri I tried, I will describe which pieces stood out:

 Sweet shrimp (Amaebi): absolutely divine.
 Perfection in one bite.
 I ended up ordering more (check out the review below)